wenjunhu359/Tutorial_10/README.md

 Note that eggNOG database contains NOG database.

-And then we should modify the SConstruct file to specify the exact format of our input data:
+And then we should modify the SConstruct file to specify the exact format of our input data(if we use other blast method):
 ```bash
 blastx -outfmt 6
 ----------------